umami-hep/umami/docs/preprocessing/ntuple_preparation.md

 After the ntuple production (training-dataset-dumper), the first step of the preprocessing is the preparation of the different flavour files.
 In this step, the different flavours that are to be used for the training are extracted from the `.h5` files and written into extra files.
 While extracting the jets, different cuts are applied and the splitting into training/validation/test is done.

 ### Config file
-As already mentioned in the [overview](preprocessing/Overview.md), the preprocessing is configured using [`.yaml`](https://en.wikipedia.org/wiki/YAML) config files.
+The preprocessing is configured using [`.yaml`](https://en.wikipedia.org/wiki/YAML) config files.
 We start with some general options that are needed by multiple preprocessing steps and should be set at the very beginning of the preprocessing:

 ```yaml
 §§§examples/preprocessing/PFlow-Preprocessing.yaml:121:148§§§